Nimra2001/mvvm_demo/README.md

 # mvvm_demo

-A new Flutter project with MVVM, Api Integratioon and Provider State Management.
+A new Flutter project with MVVM, Api Integration and Provider State Management.

 ![alt text](https://uploads.toptal.io/blog/image/127608/toptal-blog-image-1543413671794-80993a19fea97477524763c908b50a7a.png)